lilosa88/Guessing-following-words/README.md

 # Neural Network

   - This model was created using tf.keras.models.Sequential, which defines a SEQUENCE of layers in the neural network.
 These sequence of layers used were the following:
   - One Embedding layer:  This is the process that help us to go from just a string of numbers representing words to actually get text sentiment.
 This process is     called embedding, with the idea being that words and associated words are clustered as vectors in a multi-dimensional space.
+We'll want it to handle all of       our words, so we set that in the first parameter.
+The second parameter is the number of dimensions to use to plot the vector for a word.
+I'm going to keep it     at 64 for now.
+Finally, the size of the input dimensions will be fed in, and this is the length of the longest sequence minus 1.
+We subtract one because we       cropped off the last word of each sequence to get the label, so our sequences will be one less than the maximum sequence length.
-  - One Bidirectional LSTM layer
+  - One Bidirectional LSTM layer: I use 20 units.
   - One Dense layers: This adds a layer of neurons.
 Each layer of neurons has an activation function to tell them what to do.
-Therefore, the Dense layer       consisted in 263 neurons with softmax as an activation function.
+Therefore, the Dense layer              consisted in 263 neurons which correspond to the total number of words, which is the same size that we used for the one-hot encoding.
+Thus this layer will have one neuron, per word and that neuron should light up when we predict a given word.
+Softmax is the choseen activation function.

 - We built this model using adam optimizer and categorical_crossentropy as loss function, as we're classifying to different classes.